richard-blazek/PrisonersDilemma/README.md

 # PrisonersDilemma
-A tournament of various strategies for the prisonner's dilemma
+A tournament of various strategies for the prisoner's dilemma